-When President Obama signed into law the amendment to the Violence Against Women Act, it also included a provision for colleges to assist a student or employee requesting an academic, work, living, or transportation situation change following an alleged report of domestic violence, dating violence, sexual assault, or stalking incident.
+When President Barack Obama signed into law the amendment to the Violence Against Women Act, it also included a provision for colleges to assist a student or employee requesting an academic, work, living, or transportation situation change following an alleged report of domestic violence, dating violence, sexual assault, or stalking incident.
 Changes may be made if they are reasonably available.

-While the VCCCD does not currently provide student housing, and since modes of transportation to the campus are generally voluntary, the Vice President of Student Affairs may provide assistance to a student or employee to change such things as a change of class, assistance in working with instructors on "make up" assignments or tests, working with other college services on behalf of the student, et cetera.
-To request a student academic change, please contact the Vice President of Student Affairs.
-To request a work situation change, please contact the Department of Human Resources at (805) 652-5510.
+While the VCCCD does not currently provide student housing, and since modes of transportation to the campus are generally voluntary, the college vice presidents of student affairs/development may aid a student and make accommodations, such as a change of class, assistance in working with instructors on "make up" assignments or tests, or working with other college services on behalf of the student, among others.
+To request a student academic change, please contact the college vice presidents of student affairs/development.
+For employees, to request a work situation change, please contact the Department of Human Resources at (805) 652-5530.